Code+ is a full-time, 10-week, project-based summer coding program

 - Major and/or minor – Expect to major and/or minor in a tech-related field

-Each team consist of four to six undergraduates and a project lead/mentor who is an IT professional.
+Each team consist of four to six undergraduates and one or two project leads/mentors who are IT professionals.

 We partner with Duke's Data+ and CS+ summer programs.
-All three “plus” programs share a similar model: students collaborating in teams on a project in tech/data for the same 10 weeks of the summer and receiving the same stipend amount.
-We also partner to provide some common events (workshops, events, final poster fair, etc.), in order to create a larger ecosystem of students studying in tech and data over the summer.
+All three “plus” programs share a similar model: students collaborating in teams on a project over the summer and receiving the same stipend amount.
+We also partner to provide common events (workshops, social gatherings, final poster session, etc.), in order to create an ecosystem of students studying in tech and data over the summer.
 Each program has its own application.

 - Code+ focuses on projects in web and mobile application software development and is run by the Office of Information Technology (OIT).
-Project leads are professional developers.
-Project emphasis is on providing students with a real-world development experience.
-Staff in Duke departments are often key project stakeholders, and some projects have corporate sponsors, with whom the students interact throughout the course of the program.
+Project leads are professional IT staff.
+Project emphasis is on providing students with a real-world experience in software/application development.
+Staff in Duke departments are key project stakeholders, and some projects have corporate sponsors, with whom the students interact throughout the course of the program.

 - Data+ focuses on interdisciplinary data science projects across the university, and is run by Rhodes Information Initiate at Duke.
 Project leads are typically faculty from diverse areas of the university, with frequent additional participation from community and/or industry partners.

 - CS+ focuses on projects in computer science research and applications and is run by the Department of Computer Science.
 Project leads are typically computer science faculty.

-Code+ projects address real-world business needs of the Duke community.
+Code+ projects address real-world business needs of the Duke community and beyond.
 Participants are involved in every aspect of the project, including its definition, design, and development.
-Given the collaborative environment, Code+ students learn from their team members as well as the larger Code+ community.
 Opportunities for sharing project progress and lessons learned along the way are an essential part of the program.